 Because of the continuing possibility of state water allocations being maintained at reduced levels for water users due to the 2008 and 2010 decisions, the District has developed several programs to augment the District's available water supply among which are, the utilization of wells, banking programs and the transfer of water from sources outside the District.

 Additionally, the District continues to work on the financial aspect of the problems in an attempt to reduce charges and increase the reliability of the water supply to water users, wherever possible.

-During the years ended December 31, 2017 and 2016, the DWR allocated 85% and 60%, respectively, of entitlement to state water contractors, due to the snow and rain activity during the winter of 2016-17.
-Due to the continued pumping restrictions, the DWR has issued a 35% allocation for the 2018 water year as of the date of this report.
+During the years ended December 31, 2018 and 2017, the DWR allocated 35% and 85%, respectively, of entitlement to state water contractors, due to the snow and rain activity during the winter of 2017-18.
+The DWR has issued a 70% allocation for the 2019 water year as of the date of this report.